SAP-samples/cap-local-development-workshop/exercises/05/README.md

 ### Add the dependency

 👉 We can now declare a dependency, that our CAP project `plugintest` relies upon this new `myplugin` package.
-Do that now:
+Do that now (remembering we're still in the top level `plugintest/` directory):

 ```bash
 npm add myplugin